Ganon's Castle Walkthrough

 Silver Rupee in Ocarina of Time

-In the next room, you need to collect 5 Silver Rupees.
-The fans in the room will periodically generate strong winds, so time your movements for when the wind stops.
+In the next room, collect all 5 Silver Rupees.
+The fans periodically create strong winds, so wait for the wind to stop before moving.

 Use the Song of Time to Get the First Silver Rupee